SoftwareAG/sagdevops-templates/templates/sag-db-sqlserver-104-sample/README.md

 > STATUS: INCUBATING

 With this template you can create user, database, and webMethods database schemas on a Microsoft SQL Server.
-If you need any other database components, you can extend the template with similar inline templates as is-db-scripts for example.
+If you need any other database components, you can extend the template with similar inline templates, is-db-scripts.

 ## Requirements

+None.

 ### Supported Software AG releases

-* Command Central 10.4 or higher
+* Command Central 10.4 and higher
-* Database Component Configurator 10.4 or higher
+* Database Component Configurator 10.4 and higher
-* webMethods database schemas for products version 9.8 or higher
+* webMethods database schemas for products version 9.8 and higher

 ### Supported platforms

 * All supported Windows and UNIX platforms
 * All supported versions of Microsoft SQL Server database
-* Docker Engine 17.09 or higher
+* Docker Engine 17.09 and higher

 ## Running as a standalone Composite Template